Bidet

-"Bidet" is a French loanword meaning "pony" due to the straddling position adopted in its usage.
+Bidet is a French loanword meaning 'pony' due to the straddling position adopted in its usage.

 Applications

 Bidets are primarily used to wash and clean the genitalia, perineum, inner buttocks, and anus.
 Some bidets have a vertical jet intended to give easy access for washing and rinsing the perineum and anal area.
-The traditional separate bidet is like a wash-basin which is filled with clean water, and may then be used for many other purposes such as washing feet.
+The traditional separate bidet is like a wash-basin which is used with running warm water with the help of specific soaps, and may then be used for many other purposes such as washing feet.

 Types

 Bidet shower

 A bidet shower (also known as "bidet spray", "bidet sprayer", or "health faucet") is a hand-held triggered nozzle, similar to that on a kitchen sink sprayer, that delivers a spray of water to assist in anal cleansing and cleaning the genitals after defecation and urination.
 In contrast to a bidet that is integrated with the toilet, a bidet shower has to be held by the hands, and cleaning does not take place automatically.
 Bidet showers are common in countries where water is considered essential for anal cleansing.

 Drawbacks include the possibility of wetting a user's clothing if used carelessly.
 In addition, a user must be reasonably mobile and flexible to use a hand-held bidet shower.